DEVELOPMENTAL DISABILITIES SERVICES

 Family Supports Services

-The regional Point of Entry for accessing available supports and services for persons with developmental disabilities.
-This includes providing direct services and/or coordinating access to needed services to individuals in our community.
+The regional Point of Entry for accessing supports and services for individuals with developmental disabilities.
+This includes providing direct services and/or coordinating access to needed services and resources in our community.

 A federally mandated program designed to ensure that all applicants to Medicaid-certified nursing facilities are screened for evidence of a possible severe mental illness or a developmental disability.
 PASRR helps to determine if persons require nursing facility level of care, is the least restrictive in nature, and if specialized services are needed.
 The goal of PASRR is for the applicant to receive the individualized services they need, in the least restrictive environment; often this being a community placement.